Joséphine Calamatta: Early years

-Born in Paris on March 1, 1817, Anne Joséphine Cécile Raoul Rochette (known as Joséphine Raoul Rochette) was the daughter of the French archaeologist Désire Raoul Rochette and granddaughter of the neoclassical sculptor Jean-Antoine Houdon.
-As her father often travelled because of his work as perpetual secretary of the Académie des Inscriptions et Belles-Lettres and his own research, her early education and that of her only sister were left in the hands of their pious mother.
+Born in Paris on March 1, 1817, Anne Joséphine Cécile Raoul Rochette (known as Joséphine Raoul Rochette) was the daughter of French archaeologist Désire Raoul Rochette and granddaughter of neoclassical sculptor Jean-Antoine Houdon.
+As her father travelled often because of his work as perpetual secretary of the Académie des Inscriptions et Belles-Lettres and his own research, her early education and that of her only sister were left in the hands of their pious mother.